7 Ways To Give Your Painting Dimension

 You can use one or a combination of these techniques to lead the viewer's eye into the scene.

-Items that are nearer on the picture plane have a higher degree of value range (the lights and dark difference).
+Items that are nearer to the picture plane have a higher degree of value range (the lights and dark difference).
 As the distance recedes the values will get closer and more narrow.
-Trees in the front of the picture may use a value range from 2 to 8 but trees nearer the horizon line , well into the picture plane, may have a range of only 5 to 7.
-Objects like rocks and trees or clouds get closer in values as they recede having less and less contrast.
+Trees in the front of the picture may use a value range from 2 to 8 but trees nearer the horizon line, well into the picture plane, may have a range of only 5 to 7.
+Objects like rocks and trees or clouds get closer in value as they recede having less and less contrast.

 Painting by Matt Smith WEBSITE